Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford is responsible for taking 6.6% of his team's field goal attempts this season with 7.6 per game.
+- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's knocked down 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Horford's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat are 14th in the league, allowing 25.6 per contest.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.
+- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per contest.

 Al Horford vs. the Heat